wmalab/DiffGR/README.md

 # Sample Data

 The data getting from chr10 of GM12878 and HMEC with resolution=50kb were untilized as sample data.
-In the sample data file, dat1 and dat2 represent their corresponding HiC contacts with 2D mean filter smoothing and KR normalization; tad1 and tad2 denote their TAD boundaries which were detected by HiCseg.
+In the sample data file, dat1 and dat2 represent their corresponding raw HiC contact maps.

 To run the sampe data,